cngarrison/rbbedit/README.md

 Usage
 -----

-Connect to server-host from the BBEdit workstation.
+Connect to `server-host` from the BBEdit workstation.

 	workstation$ ssh server-host

-Open filename on workstation using default copy method (sftp).
+Open `filename` in BBEdit on workstation, using default copy method (sftp).

 	server-host$ rbbedit filename

-Open filename on workstation, connecting to workstation as 'myuser'.
+Open `filename` in BBEdit, connecting to workstation as `myuser`.

 	server-host$ rbbedit -u myuser filename

-Open filename on workstation using scp method.
+Open `filename` in BBEdit, using scp method.

 	server-host$ rbbedit -m scp filename

-Open filename on workstation using ExpanDrive.
+Open `filename` in BBEdit, using ExpanDrive with volume named `expandrive-volume`.

 	server-host$ rbbedit -x expandrive-volume filename

-Send SSH public key from server-host to workstation.
+Send SSH public key from `server-host` to workstation.

 	server-host$ rbbedit -u myuser -k send